SELECTED

 there are two major forms of male-partner violence, situational couple violence

-and intimate terrorism, which are distinguished in terms of their embeddedness in a general pattern of control.
-The study
+and intimate terrorism, which are distinguished in terms of their embeddedness

-examined the associations between type of violence experienced and respondents’
+type of violence experienced and respondents’ physical health, psychological

-physical health, psychological distress, and economic well-being.
-Analyses
+distress, and economic well-being.
+Analyses revealed three distinct patterns of

-revealed three distinct patterns of partner violence: intimate terrorism, control/no
+partner violence: intimate terrorism, control/no threat, and situational couple

-threat, and situational couple violence.
-Compared to victims of control/no
+violence.
+Compared to victims of control/no threat and situational couple

-threat and situational couple violence, victims of intimate terrorism reported
+violence, victims of intimate terrorism reported more injuries from physical

-more injuries from physical violence and more work/activity time lost because
+violence and more work/activity time lost because of injuries.
+Compared to

-of injuries.
-Compared to women who experienced no violence in the previous
+women who experienced no violence in the previous year, victims of intimate

-year, victims of intimate terrorism reported a greater likelihood of visiting a
+terrorism reported a greater likelihood of visiting a doctor, poorer health,

-receiving government assistance
+assistance

 Johnson, Michael P. (2004).
-Review of Restorative Justice and Family Violence,
+Review of Restorative

-edited by Heather Strang and John Braithwaite.
-Contemporary
+Justice and Family Violence, edited by Heather Strang and John Braithwaite.

-(PART 1), 96-97.
+Contemporary Sociology, 33 (PART 1), 96-97.

 Johnson, Michael P. (2003).
-Review of Home Truths about Domestic Violence:
+Review of Home

-Feminist Influences on Policy and Practice, edited by J. Hanmer & C. Itzin.
-Journal of Social and Personal Relationships, 20
+edited by J. Hanmer & C. Itzin.
+Journal

 Johnson, Michael P., Valerie Conklin, and Nividetha Menon.
 (2002, November).
 The effects of different types of domestic violence on women: Intimate terrorism vs. situational couple violence.
 Paper presented at the annual meeting of the National Council on Family Relations.
 Houston, Texas.